tldr-pages/tldr/README.md

 - [Cheat](https://github.com/chrisallenlane/cheat) allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.

 - [Bro pages](http://bropages.org/) are a highly readable supplement to man pages.
 Bro pages show concise, common-case examples for Unix commands.

+## What does tldr mean?

+TL;DR stands for "Too Long; Didn't Read".
+It originates in Internet slang, where it is used to indicate parts of the text skipped as too lengthy.
+Read more in the [TLDR article on Wikipedia](https://en.wikipedia.org/wiki/TL;DR).